 Employee Motivation Techniques

 “Employee Motivation Techniques” is the seventh article in our series on performance management.
 Motivation is at the heart of performance.
-So knowing how to motivate is a critical skill.
+So knowing what motivates people, and how you can encourage it, is a critical management skill.

 Think back to a time when you felt really energised, excited and yes, motivated at work?
 What was it that motivated you?

 It’s more than likely that you were doing something you were really interested in, where you had a lot of freedom to get on with things, in a way you saw fit.

 This article is part of our series on How to Motivate Employees to PERFORM.
 Knowing how to motivate employees is one of the most important aspects of a manager’s job.
 As important though, is the need to manage the factors that contribute to that motivation, and to create the conditions for people to perform and realise their potential.
 Our tool to help you achieve these management skills is the Apex PERFORM model.
 It stands for:

 Motivation is one of the most important aspects of good management.
 It may be a complex and frustrating issue, with different people being motivated by different things.
 However without appropriate employee motivation techniques you are unlikely to see improved performance.